Rašćani, Tomislavgrad: History

 On the locality known as Mandina Gradina, between Rašćani and Mandino Selo, there was an ancient sanctuary of the Illyrian tribe of Dalmatae.
 Archeologist Philipp Ballif found an ancient Roman road that crossed Rašćani.
 The road led from Rašćani across the mountain Ljubuša, to Proslap.
 South of this road, in the Eastern Orthodox cemetery, there is a tumulus, 35 metres in diameter in 4 metres in height.
 The tumulus has three damaged stećci shaped as amorphous plates on it, sunk into the ground.

 The local Serb population arrived in the period from 300 to 600 years ago.
 Jevto Dedijer recorded five surnames there: Karan, Važić, Stanišić, Milisav, Vulić and one family surnamed Ćevap from the village of Baljci.
 Dedijer writes that the Karan family hailed from Lika, and that they arrived to Rašćani from Prisoje.
 The Važić family arrived from Kotor in present-day Montenegro, and they arrived in Rašćani from Aržano.
 The Stanišić family arrived from Lipa.
 The Serb population spoke Ikavian Šćakavian form of the Western Ikavian dialect of Serbo-Croatian, spoken mainly by Croats.
 As the Catholic chronicles never mentioned Rašćani, until 1867, it is possible that the village was for the whole time of the Ottoman rule, inhabited exclusively by the Eastern Orthodox Serbs.

 In the early 1930s, many of the young craftsmen left the village for Austria.
 During World War II, the Ustaše carried out atrocities in the village.

 In the summer of 1945, the preparations for the colonisation of Vojvodina started.
 The Serbs of Tomislavgrad were designated to populate Obrovac in the Municipality of Bačka Palanka.
 Other colonizers included those from Jajce, Livno, Bugojno and Kupres.
-The colonisation ended between the end of 1945 and in early 1946.
+The colonisation ended between the end of 1945 and early 1946.
 In total, 36 villagers left for colonisation, while some returned.

 In 1948, after the agricultural cooperative "Karan Milan" was established.
-It included lands of those villagers who left for Vojvodina, the expropriated lands of the richer landowners, and the lands of those who volunteered to enter the cooperative.
+It included the lands of those villagers who left for Vojvodina, the expropriated lands of the richer landowners, and the lands of those who volunteered to enter the cooperative.
 Not all villagers agreed to enter the cooperative, so the authorities used coercion.
 Several families from the village never entered the cooperative.
-After authorities realised that the cooperatives didn't produce the wanted resultes, they were dissolved in 1953.
+After authorities realised that the cooperatives didn't produce the wanted results, they were dissolved in 1953.

 In the mid-1950s, some villagers continued to emigrate for economic reasons to Syrmia, also located in Vojvodina.
 These migrations lasted from 1954 to 1958.
 They settled in Putinci near Ruma and Stara Pazova.

 During the Bosnian War in 1992, the Croat forces isolated Rašćani, where they gathered Serbs from the Municipality of Tomislavgrad in order to protect them from the extremists.
 However, they weren't adequately protected, so the extremists managed to enter the village and plunder it, harassing the civilians and eventually murdering two of them.

 Rašćani now is settled by Croat refugees from Dobretići, expelled by the Serb forces.
 There are seven families of them in total.
-Their main economic activity is husnabdry, as it used to be prior their persecution from Dobretići.
+Their main economic activity is husbandry, as it used to be prior to their persecution from Dobretići.